AntonPanteleimenko/AsyncAwaitReportDemoProj/README.md

 Advantages

-1 Avoid the Pyramid of Doom problem with nested closures 2 Reduction of code
+1. Avoid the Pyramid of Doom problem with nested closures;
+2. Reduction of code;
-3 Easier to read
+3. Easier to read;
-4 Safety.
+4. Safety.
 With async/await, a result is guaranteed, while completion blocks might or might not be called.

 Disadvantages

-1 It's only available from Swift 5.5 and iOS 15 onwards.
+1. It's only available from Swift 5.5 and iOS 15 onwards.

 ### Actors